People

 PI; Assistant Professor, Syracuse University

-Jamie is a community ecologist with a love for fungi, plants, mycorrhizas and wetlands (especially peatlands).
-He is in this business because he enjoys learning about cool weird things out in nature, both aboveground and belowground.
+Jamie is a community ecologist with a love for fungi, plants, and mycorrhizas and wetlands (especially peatlands).
+He is in this business because he enjoys learning about cool, weird things out in nature, both aboveground and belowground.
 He also really loves teaching and working with students.

 Olivia Kurz

-Olivia is focusing on the restoration of culturally significant wetland plants and their associated fungi in Southeastern MA.
-She focuses on Atlantic white cedars, their mycorrhizas and the roles of fungi in cedar swamp restoration.
-She also works on soft-stem bulrush, another wetland plant.
-Her work is interdisciplinary and combines mycorrhizal ecology, restoration, plant ecology, and wetlands.
-Olivia is also a science educator, community organizer, native plant, bird, and insect enthusiast, and loves being outside whenever possible.
+Olivia is focusing on the restoration of culturally significant wetland plants and their associated fungi in Southwestern MA.
+She focuses on Atlantic White Cedars, their mycorrhizas, and the roles of fungi in cedar swamp restoration.
+She also works with soft-stemmed bullrush, another wetland plant.
+Her work is interdisciplinary and combines mycorrhizal ecology, restoration, plant ecology, and wetland science.
+Olivia is also a science educator, community organizer, and enthusiast for native birds, plants, and insects!

 Miranda Murray